virteal/l8/README.md

 chaining easy.

 Please note that "promises" in the Javascript world is not a mature feature.
-The "de facto" CommonJS standard is beeing challenged by another "de facto" strong contender: jQuery.
-Their implementation of then() differs significantly regarding chaining and exception handling. l8.wait() does not use these features and consequently .wait() should work with most implementations, including jQuery's one.
+The "de facto" CommonJS standard is challenged by another "de facto" strong strong contender: jQuery.
+Their implementation of then() differs significantly regarding chaining and exception handling. l8.wait() does not use these features and consequently l8.wait() should work with most implementations, including jQuery's one.

 One can invoke .then() multiple times on the same promise.
 When that promise is